LeoXDXp/acs-rpm/Readme.md

 ACS and ACS ExtProd RPM in branch master
 ACE+TAO 6.3.0-ACS_VERSION RPM in ace-tao branch.
 It has ACS patches applied to the source.
-All has been thought for CentOS 7 and above.
+JacORB branch not built yet.
+Mico Spec available for testing All has been thought for CentOS 7 and above.

 # Repository